domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 A cynic is a (wo)man who knows the price of everything and the value of nothing. --Oscar Wilde, Irish Poet and Playwright

 [Imago is] the last stage of a transformation.
 It's also a term from the dead religion of psychoanalysis.
-An imago is an image of a loved one, buried in the unconscious, carried with us all our lives. --Dr. Hannibal Lecter, Forensic Psychiatrist & Psychopathic Serial Killer & Cannibal, character, in S2E13 of TV series "Hannibal"
+An imago is an image of a loved one, buried in the unconscious, carried with us all our lives. --Dr. Hannibal Lecter, Forensic Psychiatrist and Psychopathic Serial Killer and Cannibal, character, in S2E13 of TV series "Hannibal"

 Don't fear the reaper. --Blue Oyster Cult, Rock Band

+That the sun will not rise tomorrow is no less intelligible a proposition, and implies no more contradiction, than the affirmation, that it will rise. --David Hume, Scottish Philosopher and Historian

+Law is the ultimate science. --Frank Herbert, American Author, in "Dune"